winycg/AnchorNet/README.md

 Make two tables named "threshold" and "predictions", the size of them is N * top_k, where N is the number of test images, top_k is the patch number of an image.

-An example of the threshold table, where the value denotes the confidence
+An example of the threshold table, where the value denotes the confidence of ensemble logits from top_k patches

 | Sample | 1 | 2 | ... | top_k |
 | -- | -- | -- | -- | -- |
 | 1 |0.56 |0.77|...|0.85 |